Step up communication with residents, PM Lee urges MPs, PAP activists

 Speaking at a PAP convention, he said it is the responsibility of every PAP member to put the people first and understand the ground.

-SINGAPORE: Amidst an increasingly complex and uncertain environment, the ruling People’s Action Party (PAP) must be connected with the people, stressed Prime Minister Lee Hsien Loong on Sunday (Nov 19).
+SINGAPORE: Amid an increasingly complex and uncertain environment, the ruling People’s Action Party (PAP) must be connected with the people, stressed Prime Minister Lee Hsien Loong on Sunday (Nov 19).

-Speaking in Mandarin to nearly 2,000 activists at the PAP Awards and Convention, he said MPs and activists should step up communication with their residents, and let them know that the PAP “will be with them in this journey”.
+Speaking in Mandarin to nearly 2,000 activists at the PAP Awards and Convention, he said Members of Parliament (MPs) and activists should step up communication with their residents, and let them know that the PAP “will be with them in this journey”.

 “Let our people understand why we are doing this and support our policies,” he said.
 “Only then can PAP unite the people, make Singapore’s interest our common starting point and achieve the greater good.”